CristianGariboldi/Heavy-Machinery-Autonomous-Navigation-with-VLMs/README.md

 # Heavy-Machinery-Autonomous-Navigation-with-VLMs
 This repository's aim is to enhance autonomous navigation and actions of heavy machines in construction zones leveraging VLMs.

+You can download the technical report by [pressing here](docs/report.pdf).

 ## Table of Contents
 - [Setup](#setup)
 - [Download Image Dataset](#download-image-dataset)